-Units like this new Pioneer AVIC-8000NEX ($859 with free shipping on Amazon) fit most vehicles with the right parts and greatly improves the looks and functionality of your dash.
+Units like this new Pioneer AVIC-8000NEX (discontinued) fit most vehicles with the right parts and greatly improves the looks and functionality of your dash.
 DVD playback, smartphone compatibility, navigation, are all features you can have when adding an aftermarket head unit.

 You can see how this is a popular first upgrade for your sound system.
 You can even add external monitors and sources such as headrest TVs or a backup camera.
 Adding an aftermarket radio also makes it easier to add external amplifiers.

 Not only do aftermarket radios offer better features, they usually offer better sound quality, too.
 Most stock head units have cheap DACs (digital to analog converters).
 When you upgrade your head unit, most of the time you are upgrading the DAC as well.
 Units like the Pioneer DEH-80PRS ($324 on Amazon with Prime shipping) offer three separate Burr-Brown DACS and 3 volt RCA outputs for the ultimate in sound quality.